apache/flink-web/_posts/2022-06-01-final-checkpoint-part1.md

 operators could not commit all the data when running in streaming mode.
 As the background, Flink jobs have two ways to finish:

 1. All sources are bound and they processed all the input records.
-The job will finish after all the sources are finished.
+The job will finish after all the input records are processed and all the result are committed to external systems.
 2. Users execute `stop-with-savepoint [--drain]`.
 The job will take a savepoint and then finish.
 With `–-drain`, the job will be stopped permanently and is also required to commit all the data.
 However, without `--drain` the job might be resumed from the savepoint later, thus not all data are required to be committed, as long as the state of the data could be